How To Avoid Crowds In Santorini

 It is so important to strategically plan your Santorini trip to avoid the crowds.
 So many people come to Santorini looking for the romantic and dreamy getaway to be disappointed by being shoulder-to-shoulder in crowds.

 We visited the island of Milos before heading over to Santorini.
-While on Milos, we met several couples on an excursion who had come to Milos from Santorini.
+While there, we met several couples who had just come from Santorini.
 They told us how disappointed they were with Santorini because of the crowds.
 Two of them were on their honeymoon and said they wished they had skipped Santorini altogether.
 That was disheartening to hear, especially since we were going to Santorini ourselves in a few days.

 Pin It!